Homeless boy sent to juvenile centre after found smoking ganja

 Sadayu Wilawan, chief inspector of the municipality, said officials found the boy on Friday on a Pattaya beach.

-Deputy Mayor Wutthisak Ruemkijjakarn said the boy was taken to a hospital for a medical examaination before being taken Huay Pong Juvenile Detention Centre in Rayong.
+Deputy Mayor Wutthisak Ruemkijjakarn said the boy was taken to a hospital for a medical examaination before being taken to the Huay Pong Juvenile Detention Centre in Rayong.

 "I know that we have liberalised cannabis.
 But shouldn't we have clear restrictions?" was the message accompanying the photograph on the Facebook account Kittiwat Na Pattaya.